eggjs-community/egg-bizerror/README.md

 ctx.throwBizError('system_exception', 'error message', { userId: 1, log: false })
 ```

-* ctx.responseBizError(error, addition)
+* ctx.responseBizError(error, bizParams)

   handle the error

-  * addition - supports the above
+  * bizParams - supports the above
-  * addition.bizError - if you want the plugin to handle this error, you must be set `bizError: true`, otherwise, the plugin will throw this error.
+  * bizParams.bizError - if you want the plugin to handle this error, you must be set `bizError: true`, otherwise, the plugin will throw this error.

 * app.on('responseBizError', (ctx, error) => {})